iamrajiv/helloworld-grpc-gateway/README.md

 This project is a basic hello world program utilizing gRPC-Gateway.
 It was developed as part of my participation in [Google Season of Docs 2020](https://github.com/iamrajiv/GSoD-2020) with [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway).
 The goal of this project is to introduce and familiarize individuals with gRPC-Gateway.

-I have added all the tutorials related to Hello World gRPC-Gateway to the [gRPC-Gateway documentation website](https://grpc-ecosystem.github.io/grpc-gateway/docs/tutorials/).
+All the tutorials related to Hello World gRPC-Gateway have been added to the [gRPC-Gateway documentation website](https://grpc-ecosystem.github.io/grpc-gateway/docs/tutorials/).

-To get more references about gRPC-Gateway check out [Basic Arithmetic gRPC Server](https://github.com/iamrajiv/basic-arithmetic-grpc-server).

 The folder structure of the project is as follows: